NxPKG/khulnasoft-docs/content/1.1.1.1/infrastructure/network-operators.md

 ## Help

-If you are a network operator and still have outstanding questions, contact `resolver@cloudflare.com` with your use case, so it can be discussed further.
-Make sure to visit [1.1.1.1/help](https://one.one.one.one/help) from within your network and share the resulting report when contacting Cloudflare.
+If you are a network operator and still have outstanding questions, contact `resolver@Khulnasoft.com` with your use case, so it can be discussed further.
+Make sure to visit [1.1.1.1/help](https://one.one.one.one/help) from within your network and share the resulting report when contacting Khulnasoft.